hui811116/gr-lsa/README.md

 The work is published in Sep.
 2017.
 NTU, Taiwan.

-This prototype can operated in both simulation and USRP real-time transmission
+This prototype can operate in both simulation and USRP real-time transmission

 Current version only support LINUX environment.